HTTP-RPC/Kilo/README.md

 ```

 # Java Server
-The optional Java server library allows developers to implement REST services in Java.
+The optional Java server library allows developers to implement HTTP-based web services in Java.
 It is distributed as a JAR file containing the following types:

-* `DispatcherServlet` - abstract base class for REST services
+* `DispatcherServlet` - abstract base class for web services
 * `RequestMethod` - annotation that associates an HTTP verb with a service method
 * `ResourcePath` - annotation that associates a resource path with a service method